Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 .. ---------------------------------------------------------------------------------------------------------------------------------

-For a detailed description of the control interface and components, see the :ref:`Control cabinet` section.
+For a detailed description of the control interface and components, see the Control cabinet_ section.